Exceptions abound. The following comments describe my own

 considered.

-various shades of Shellac (Platinum Blonde, Blonde, Orange, Ruby or Maroon - personally prepared using dry flakes and solvent), Sometimes I'll end by using clear acrylic lacquer or some combination of these to finish flutes.
+various shades of Shellac (Platinum Blonde, Blonde, Orange, Ruby or Maroon).
+The shellac is personally prepared using dry flakes and solvent so I can control the viscosity of the shellac solution.
+Sometimes I'll complete the finishing process by applying clear acrylic lacquer.
 A final

 hand-rubbing process using pumice or rottenstone with rubbing oil,